plan-systems/design-docs/PLAN-Proof-of-Correctness.md

     - What information is discernible to actors outside of **C**?
 - Let **α** be an actor that is _not_ a member of **C**, implying that **α** does not possess the latest community keys.
     - ⇒ the _only_ information directly available to **α** is the `UUID` of the encryption key used for each `EntryCrypt` on **𝓛<sub>C</sub>**.
-        1. ⇒ information opacity is maximized since all information resides within `HeaderCrypt` and `ContentCrypt`.
+        1. ⇒ information opacity is maximized since all information resides within `InfoCrypt` and `ContentCrypt`.
             - Adversaries snooping **𝓛<sub>C</sub>** can only discern _when_ a new community security epoch began (by noting the appearance of a new community key `UUID`).
 However, this is weak information since such an event could correspond to any number of circumstances.
         2. ⇒ _only_ members of **C** effectively have read-access to **C**'s content and member activity.
     - If **α** is a former member of **C**, then **α**'s access is limited to read-only up to when  **α** was [deactivated](#deactivating-A-Member) (when the [new community epoch was issued](#issuing-a-new-Community-Epoch) as part of deactivating a member).